 The close relationship between low weight and infertility

 You may have heard that female athletes who lose too much body fat stop having periods after undergoing intense training.
-It may sound wonderful to lose weight and stop having periods, but these changes negatively affect fertility.
+It may sound wonderful to lose weight and stop having periods, but being underweight negatively affects fertility.
 Our San Antonio fertility specialists can explain the link between low weight and infertility.

 Understanding the link between low weight and infertility